Choose your language:

 • Advise Council staff if the dog is still wandering at large.

-• When lodging your request provide as much information to Council staff as possible.
-For example: description of the attacking dog; location of the attack (street, park, private property, etc); injuries sustained; witnesses to the attack.
+• When lodging your request provide as much information to Council staff as possible (date / time of the attack, location of the attack, description of the attacking dog, any injuries sustained; details of where the dog lives or dog’s owner (if known), and witnesses to the attack.

 • If treatment was required ask your doctor or vet for a statement of attendance that records your visit or a doctor’s certificate.